App Settings

 Enter the username of the bot.

-You can find more information about how API/Bots work, how to obtain the authorization token, the available bot features, and much more in this documentation.
+You can find more information about How Bots Work through our APIs, how to obtain the Authorization Token, the available Bot features, and much more.

 Channel Default